modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 .. note::
-   Some Dataframe functions are executed asynchronously, so to correctly measure execution time we need to wait for the execution result.
-We use the special `execute` function for this, but you should not use this function as it will slow down your script.
+   Some Dataframe functions are executed asynchronously, so to correctly measure execution time of each function we need to wait for the execution result.
+We use the special ``execute`` function for this, but you shouldn't use it in a real case scenario.

 You can submit this script to the existing remote cluster by running the following command.